Helping you be prepared

 Check out some of the advice and guidance below - and why not share it with the people you care about so they know what to do too.

 If you have a power cut, don't forget to check on neighbours or family members who may be more vulnerable.
-If you - or someone you know about - might need extra advice or support due to medical or personal circumstances, it's important to join our free Priority Services Membership today so we know about your needs if your supply is ever interrupted in the future.
+If you - or someone you know about - might need extra advice or support due to medical or personal circumstances, it's important to join our free Priority Services Membership today so we know about your needs if your supply is ever interrupted.

 Priority Services Membership